the-events-calendar/the-events-calendar/readme.txt

 = [5.0.2] 2020-02-19 =

+* Version - The Events Calendar 5.0.2 is only compatible with Filter Bar 4.9.2 and higher
+* Version - The Events Calendar 5.0.2 is only compatible with Events Calendar PRO 5.0.2 and higher
 * Tweak - Modify Link Color Customizer option for single event links in description, the venue, the organizer, and the website link in classic editor.
 [TEC-3219]
 * Tweak - Move link color option to General tab in Customizer and remove Text tab.
 [TEC-3244]
 * Tweak - Freemius Opt-out workflow now present on all occasions [TEC-3171]